 The program is dedicated to providing quality education that prepares the graduate for supervised practice leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist.
-The program is committed to facilitating the intellectual (critical thinking, problem solving), personal and professional growth and lifelong learning to prepare students for the challenges of an evolving diverse community and workplace.
+The program is committed to facilitating the critical thinking, personal and professional growth and lifelong learning to prepare students for the challenges of an evolving diverse community and workplace.

 1. Graduates will attain the knowledge, skills and professional characteristics needed for successful completion of supervised practice experience or for graduate school admission.